BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 This is a step-by-step introduction to the features of FuncyTag in Javascript.
 This tutorial is also available as a [FuncyTag Python Tutorial](PYTHON_TUTORIAL.md).

+*NOTE: This tutorial covers only FuncyTag.
+FuncyStyle does not yet have a tutorial.*

 * [1: basic use](#1)
 * [2: setting attributes: funcyTag option object == html attributes](#2)
 * [3: cssCamelStyles](#3)